ibm-cloud-docs/dns-svcs/pricing.md

 ### DNS Zones
 {: #zones-pricing}

 The standard price is $0.50 USD/month per DNS zone.
 If an instance does not have the zone for the whole month, the price of the instance's zone is prorated for the portion of the month a zone exists.
-Zone costs follow the [**dailyproration_avg**](/docs/get-coding?topic=get-coding-meteringintera#metermodel) metering model.
+Zone costs follow the prorated metering model based on usage for the month.

 ### Tiers
 {: #tiers-pricing}

   * For up to 1 billion DNS queries, the price is $0.60 USD per million DNS queries.
   * For over 1 billion DNS queries, the price is $0.30 USD per million DNS queries.

+### Global load balancers
+{: #glb-pricing}

+Global load balancers are billed monthly.
+If an instance does not have the global load balancer for the whole month, the price of the instance's load balancer is prorated for the portion of the month a load balancer exists.
+Global load balancer costs follow the prorated metering model based on usage for the month.
+  * $25 per global load balancer
+  * $25 per origin pool
+  * $1 per health check